ncatlab/nlab-content/pages/0/7/3/8/8370/content.md

 >The central dogma of computational trinitarianism holds that Logic, Languages, and Categories are but three manifestations of one divine notion of computation.
 There is no preferred route to enlightenment: each aspect provides insights that comprise the experience of computation in our lives.

 >Computational trinitarianism entails that any concept arising in one aspect should have meaning from the perspective of the other two.
-If you arrive at an insight that has importance for logic, languages, and categories, then you may feel sure that you have elucidated an essential concept of computation--you have made an enduring scientific discovery.
+If you arrive at an insight that has importance for logic, languages, and categories, then you may feel sure that you have elucidated an essential concept of computation--you have made an enduring scientific discovery. ([Harper](#Harper))

 [[!include types and logic - table]]

 ## References

+An exposition is given in

 * [[Robert Harper]], _The Holy Trinity_ (2011) ([web](http://existentialtype.wordpress.com/2011/03/27/the-holy-trinity/))
  {#Harper}

+For further references see at _[[programs as proofs]]_, _[[propositions as types]]_, and _[[relation between category theory and type theory]]_.